guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 Such instructions are provided in [Google Books API documentation](https://developers.google.com/books/docs/v1/using):

-`To navigate to a specific page, include the startIndex parameter in your request.
-If the specified index exceeds the total number of items, the API will return an empty list.`
+"To navigate to a specific page, include the `startIndex` parameter in your request.
+If the specified index exceeds the total number of items, the API will return an empty list."